-In 1998, Russian violinist Maxim Vengerov purchased the 1727 Kreutzer for nearly $1.6 million.
+- In 1998, Russian violinist Maxim Vengerov purchased the 1727 Kreutzer for nearly $1.6 million.
 He owns a total of four Stradivarius violins.

-In 1990, the 1720 Red Mendelssohn was sold for $1.7 million.
+- In 1990, the 1720 Red Mendelssohn was sold for $1.7 million.
 It was purchased by violinist Elizabeth Pitcairn’s grandfather, who gave it to her on her 16th birthday.

-In April of 2005, the 1699 Lady Tennant was auctioned at Christie’s for $2,032,000.
+- In April of 2005, the 1699 Lady Tennant was auctioned at Christie’s for $2,032,000.
 Sponsored by the Stradivari Society of Chicago, the Lady Tennant was loaned to violinist Yang Liu and in 2009 it was loaned to Yossif Ivanov.

-In April of 2007, the 1729 Soloman ex-Lambert was sold at Christie’s for $2.7 million to an anonymous bidder.
+- In April of 2007, the 1729 Soloman ex-Lambert was sold at Christie’s for $2.7 million to an anonymous bidder.

-A Stradivarius instrument is a financial and emotional investment that is only going to rise in value.
+What the list above clearly states is that a Stradivarius instrument is a financial and emotional investment that is only going to rise in value.